dangtiensi/sibenjs/README.md

 # SiBenJS `0-9`

 SiBenJS is an esoteric and educational programming style based on the atomic parts of JavaScript.
-It uses only six different characters to write and execute code.

 By [@siben.vn](https://facebook.com/siben.vn).